Advice for people at risk of coronavirus (COVID-19)

 Some people are at greater risk of more serious illness with COVID-19.
 As we move towards living in a COVIDSafe Australia, people still need to take extra steps to protect those most at risk.

-Some people are at greater risk of getting very sick if they contact COVID-19.
+Some people are at greater risk of getting very sick if they contract COVID-19.
 However, everyone is different.
 It is important to talk to your doctor if you have a more serious illness or more than one condition.

 First Nations people can be at higher risk in any public health emergency.